yadahampofo/navigaid/navigaid-app/README.md

 # Project Overview

-This project uses React.js Front end Frame work to create a fully functional web application which aims to help people with the medicaid re-enrollment process.
+This project uses React.js Front end Frame work to create a fully functional web application which aims to help people with the medicaid re-enrollment/redetermination process.

 # MOTIVATION